 See Vietnam In Style From The Water - 5 Types of Boats For Tourists

-If you are looking for a calmer, gentler, more traditional Vietnam, you might consider exploring it by boat.
+If you are looking for a calmer, gentler, more traditional Vietnam, you should consider exploring it by boat.
 Needless to say, a boat trip is perfect for reconnecting with nature, family, and yourself.

 1. Rustic Rowboat

-Back in the early days before small engines, rowing vessels were widely used in daily work, transport, and trade.
-This model is perfect for rowing in lakes, rivers, or narrow canals.
-Rowboats can be easily handled by one person alone, but could also carry up to six people.
-Rowboats, as different from canoes and kayaks, are propelled by oars.
-Ideally, the oarsman and his boat act together in a harmony of motion and balance unlike a similar unity of response and action achieved by the equestrian and his mount.
 Closer to our times, fishermen and ferrymen have used countless variations of rowboats.
 In Vietnam, these kinds of boats have been used as fishing boats to catch fish on a lake or river, even in the sea, and they are still in use today.
-Any small boat trip is a great experience to have a somewhat more personal experience on the market because it really is a memorable and fascinating adventure.
+Any small boat trip is a great experience for travelers to have a somewhat more personal experience.

 2. Round Basket Boat

 Basket boat (“Thuyen Thung” in Vietnamese) is among the less common and lesser-known types of indigenous boats.
 They are crafted of split bamboo, which is dried in the sun, bent, woven into shape, and then tarred or varnished in order to waterproof the craft.
 These boats have no wood in their construction at all.
 They are used because they are flexible and lightweight, while capable of carrying a heavy load.